ctuning/reproduce-milepost-project/README.md

 This project was used as a proof-of-concept and we would like to develop similar feature extractors at different abstraction levels inside the latest clang 3.7+ or GCC 6+ compiler - any help will be appreciated!

-We would also like to add a Docker image for this project at some point.

 Prerequisites
 =============
 * Collective Knowledge Framework: http://github.com/ctuning/ck
-* m4 (sudo apt-get install m4)

 Publications
 ============